 Elementary School Counselors Supporting Students

-As a response to these various challenges, school counselors can provide an array of services to help support elementary students.
+As a response to these various challenges, school counselors provide an array of services to help support elementary students.
 Some of the services that have been discussed are individual counseling, group counseling, consultation, and guidance lessons.
 However, parents/guardians should have a discussion with their children about what to expect when they go and see their counselor at school.

 Middle School Counselors Supporting Students